SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

     # specified thus far.
     queue 10

-Note the `Queue 10`.
+Note the `queue 10`.
 This tells HTCondor to queue 10 copies of this job under one cluster id.

 Let us submit the above job